Carer's Emergency Card

 Hackney Carers Emergency Card Scheme

-The Carers Emergency Card Scheme is FREE and available to all unpaid carers.
+In Hackney, carers can also ask to join the Carers Emergency Card Scheme which is FREE and available to all unpaid carers.
 It is run by Hackney Adult Social Care and will give you peace of mind that if anything happens to you, the person you care for will be contacted to check that their support needs are being met.

-completion of this document, you will be provided with a Carers
+completion of your "What if.." plan, you will be provided with a Carers

 Emergency Card which you can carry with you and